Soft Sourdough Pretzels (Overnight Recipe!)

 Step Two: You can check if the dough is done by pushing your finger against it.
 If your finger sticks, it needs a bit more flour (I add a couple of tablespoons at a time until I get the desired results).

 If it doesn’t stick, transfer the dough to a medium-sized bowl that has been greased with olive oil.
-Place plastic wrap or a kitchen towel over the dough ball and let it sit in a warm spot at room temperature for 3-6 hours (or until it’s nearly doubled in size).
+Place plastic wrap or a kitchen towel over the dough ball and let it sit in a warm spot at room temperature for 3-6 hours (or until it’s at least 50% risen or up to nearly doubled in size).

 Once it rises, transfer the bowl to the fridge where it will ferment overnight (8-24 hours).

-I like to use a kitchen scale to measure the total weight of the dough and divide it as evenly by 10.
-For example, my dough usually weighs around 860 grams, so each dough ball will be 86 grams.
+I like to use a kitchen scale to measure the total weight of the dough before dividing it by 8.

 Tips for Making the Best Sourdough Soft Pretzels